pdlfs/deltafs-umbrella/README.md

 **High-level summary: module/slurm/srun/psm2**

 LANL Grizzly is a Penguin machine.
 User-level software packages can be configured via a `module` command.
 Jobs are scheduled through SLURM and jobs directly run on compute nodes (no "MON" nodes).
 MPI jobs should be launched using `srun`.
-Each Grizzly node has 18 CPU cores, 36 hardware threads, and 64GB RAM.
+Each Grizzly node has 36 CPU cores and 64GB RAM.
 Grizzly compute nodes are interconnected via Intel Omni-Path.

 To build deltafs on LANL Grizzly: